vlahm/git_workshop/README.md

 # git_workshop
-Git setup and standard procedure with shell commands and Rstudio equivalents
+**Git setup and standard procedure, with shell commands and Rstudio equivalents**

  + _Italicized text pertains to Rstudio_.
  + If you're on Windows, this guide assumes you will interact with git through git bash, not cmd or Powershell.

-**Warning**: Do not let git keep track of files that contain secrets, like passwords or API keys.
-**Notice**: Git is not intended for keeping track of large (>100MB) files.
-Put these in e.g. `data/` and then add a line with `data/` to the `.gitignore` file.

 ## Setup and configuration
 There are no Rstudio equivalents for most of these steps.